Benefits & Services

 Details of Flint House can be found HERE

-Joining the Thames Valley Police Benevolent Fund
+How to Join the Thames Valley Police Benevolent Fund

 Police Officers are invited to subscribe to Thames Valley Police Benevolent Fund upon joining or transferring to Thames Valley Police.

-Serving Police Officers who wish to subscribe to the fund after their initial joining course can receive treatment for new injuries but will not be eligible to be treated for pre existing conditions.
+Serving Police Officers who wish to subscribe to the fund after their initial joining course can receive treatment for new injuries but will not be eligible to be treated for pre-existing conditions.

 The Fund exists to provide support relating to education and development for the children of police officers, from subscribing forces, where a parent has died or retired on ill health grounds.